ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse.md

 ![scatterplot duration vs. population trend with marginal density plots]({{ site.baseurl }}/assets/img/tutorials/tidyverse/slopes_duration.png)

-### PART 2: Using pipes to make figures with large datasets
+# 3. Using pipes to make figures with large datasets
 {: #pipes}

 How to print plots of population change for multiple taxa